 Growth in Potential Output Compared With Growth Since the Last Recession.
-CBO expects potential output to grow by 1.9 percent per year, on average, from 2021 to 2027 (see Table 2-3 on page 120).
+CBO expects potential output to grow by 1.9 percent per year, on average, from 2021 to 2027 (see Table 2-3 on page 58).
 Such growth would be faster than the average of 1.4 percent per year estimated for the 2008-2016 period.
-The main reason for the projected increase in the rate of growth is that CBO expects the potential productivity of the labor force (the ratio of potential GDP to the potential labor force) to grow more quickly-at an average rate of 1.4 percent per year, which would be substantially faster than the 0.9 percent average rate that CBO estimates for the 2008-2016 period.
-By contrast, CBO anticipates that the potential labor force will grow slightly more slowly than it did from 2008 to 2016, offsetting some of the effect of faster productivity growth on potential output.
+The main reason for the projected increase in the rate of growth is that CBO expects the potential productivity of the labor force (the ratio of potential GDP to the potential labor force) to grow more quickly-at an average rate of 1.4 percent per year, which would be substantially faster than the 0.9 percent average

-53. See Congressional Budget Office, Why CBO Projects That Actual Output Will Be Below Potential Output on Average (February 2015), www.cbo.gov/publication/49890.
+17. See Congressional Budget Office, Why CBO Projects That Actual Output Will Be Below Potential Output on Average (February 2015), www.cbo.gov/publication/49890.